Houston Insulation: Climate, Market & Cost Drivers

 A bid that's 30%+ below others typically reflects one of: missing permit cost, uninsured labor, material grade substitution, or scope exclusions.
 Ask every contractor to explain dramatic price differences in writing before deciding.

-Best Time to Schedule Insulation Work in Houston, TX
+When to Schedule Insulation Work in Houston, TX

-Scheduling tip for Houston: January and February are typically the slowest months for Gulf Coast contractors and the best time to negotiate pricing.
+Practical tip: January and February are typically the slowest months for Gulf Coast contractors and the best time to negotiate pricing.
 October and November are also excellent: cooler weather, minimal storm disruption.

 Hiring a Contractor in Houston: Market Intelligence

-License check: Texas does not require a statewide roofing contractor license — roofing is regulated at the local level.
+License check: However, HVAC contractors must hold a Technician Certification from the Texas Department of Licensing and Regulation (TDLR), and plumbers require a TSBPE (Texas State Board of Plumbing Examiners) license.
 Always get written proof of both general liability insurance (minimum $1M per occurrence) and active workers' compensation coverage before work begins — verbal assurances are not sufficient.

 Bidding strategy: In Houston's market, collect at least 3 itemized written bids.
 Bids that are dramatically lower than the others — more than 25% below the median — typically indicate either missing scope, uninsured labor, or substandard materials.
 The lowest bid is rarely the best value in this market.